 Availability Location Mode Semester 2 UWA (Perth), QEII Medical Centre Face to face

 - Students are able to (1) understand the basic structure and function of bacteria and viruses; (2) understand the theoretical basis of molecular techniques such as polymerase chain reaction (PCR), DNA cloning, sequencing and the expression and purification of recombinant proteins; (3) master the practical application of molecular techniques in the laboratory and understand how such techniques are applied to the investigation of pathogenesis, diagnostics, epidemiology and vaccinology; (4) understand aspects of the molecular basis of bacterial and viral pathogenesis; and (5) understand the basis of innate and adaptive immunity and how they are applied to the development of vaccines against infectious diseases.

-- Typically this unit is assessed in the following ways: (1) continuous assessment (40 per cent) and (2) a three-hour end-of-semester examination (60 per cent).
+- Indicative assessments in this unit are as follows: (1) continuous assessment (40 per cent) and (2) a three-hour end-of-semester examination (60 per cent).
 Further information is available in the unit outline.

 - Unit Coordinator(s)